Matthew E. Zames is an Academy Securities’ Advisory Board Member and President of Cerberus Capital Management.

 Ms. Lawrence received a Bachelor of Science degree in ocean engineering from the U.S. Naval Academy in 1981.
 She also received a Master of Science degree in ocean engineering from Massachusetts Institute of Technology (MIT) and the Woods Hole Oceanographic Institution (WHOI) in 1988.
 She was awarded the Defense Superior Service Medal, the Defense Meritorious Service Medal, and the NASA Space Flight Medal.

-Janie L. Mines is the SVP of Inclusion and Innovation and an Academy Securities’ Advisory Board Member.
+Janie L. Mines is an Academy Securities’ Advisory Board Member and Academy’s Head of Inclusion and Innovation.

 Ms. Mines is a former naval officer who was the first African-American woman to graduate from the U.S. Naval Academy, where she earned a Bachelor of Science.
 She graduated in 1980 after serving in several leadership positions in the Brigade of Midshipmen.
 She was later selected to participate in the prestigious Sloan Fellows Program, where she earned an MBA from the Alfred P. Sloan School of Business Management, Massachusetts Institute of Technology.